Latest news from The Daily Scare by Steve Cook

 Be all that as it may, we can present here a glimpse of the consternation that arose once the idea got around that not only was the mellowing of the climate not a Good Thing but a symptom of human folly vis-à-vis the obsession of people with trying to live comfortably, something known to be impossible – except for aristocrats.

-“Ye venerable soothsayer, Alfonso Gorio, hath predicted – a view shared incidentalie by 97% of soothsayers and prophesiers across ye world – that ye consequences most dire shall in five years or less include the inevitable boiling of ye waters of ye oceans and a melting of ye ice that be rumoured to lie in vast fields to ye far North and South.
+“Ye venerable soothsayer, Alfonso Gorio, hath predicted – a view shared incidentalie by 97% of soothsayers and prophesiers across ye world – that ye consequences most dire shall in five years or less include ye inevitable boiling of ye waters of ye oceans and a melting of ye ice that be rumoured to lie in vast fields to ye far North and South.
 A plague of camels shall beset Europe as they migrate out of Arabia in search of escape from ye furnace heat that causeth a thousand Bedouins to spontaneouslie combust.
 Ye skin on ye heads of peasants shall blister, at least for those who cannot afford hats.

 “Gorio be most assuredly ye greatest expert in such matters climatic for God told him so in a dream and if God sayeth so, that be good enough for me.

-“Besides, he speaketh with such certaintie (Gorio, that is, not God) and be so respected ye length and breadth of Europe that he chargeth ye punters an ounce of silver just to hear him speak.
+“Besides, he speaketh with such certaintie and be so respected ye length and breadth of Europe (Gorio, that is, not God) that he chargeth ye punters an ounce of silver just to hear him speak.

 “God knoweth that ye peasants have bred like rabbits until ye planet be awash with them and over-populated most gievouslie.
 It is believed there be at least a million people living cheek by jowl in ye British Isles!
-That be obviouslie too many people for ye land to sustain, which is why it be only fair that ye majority should go hungry and what food and luxuries there be should be ye birthright of ye nobilitie, whom God hath ordained thoroughly deserve it.
+That be obviouslie too many people for ye land to sustain, which is why it be only fair that ye majoritie should go hungry and what food and luxuries there be should be ye birthright of ye nobilitie, whom God hath ordained thoroughly deserve it.

-“Others claim that ye warming be due to ye activitie of ye sun which goeth through various mysterious moods and fluctuations but this be clearlie ridiculous.
+“Efforts to discredit Gorio – doubtless sponsored by ye firewood and charcoal industries – have reached such extremes of desperation that some claim that ye warming be due to ye activitie of ye sun which goeth through various mysterious moods and fluctuations but this be clearlie ridiculous.
 For anyone can see if they observe its orbit around ye Earth that ye Sun be, allowing for distance as it rideth quite high in the sky, no larger that a watermelon or pumpkin.
 How could an orb of such dimensions pack enough heat to warm ye Earth so grievouslie?